-2 STEP TWO: REGISTRATION
+STEP TWO: REGISTRATION

 Once eligibility is confirmed, go to the registration office at the Student Services Center to enroll.

 You will need the following documents:

-- · Complete orientation. - Take Assessment - Official High School Transcript(s)/Equivalent\ \not mandatory for continuing education or Welding for Skills Upgrade. - Social Security Card or "Right to Work" document. - · Valid Government-issued photo identification.
+- · Complete orientation. - Take Assessment - Official high school or equivalent transcript(s)\ \not mandatory for continuing education - Social Security Card (or right-to-work document) - · Valid Government-issued photo identification.

-3 STEP THREE: PAYMENT OF FEES
+STEP THREE: PAYMENT OF FEES